Sanduuz/CTFWriteUps/challenge.fi/Web/Securelogin/writeup.md

 There are mainly 3 types of XXE attacks.
 Inband XXE, Error Based XXE and Out-of-Band XXE (OOB-XXE).

 In an Inband XXE the result will be directly shown on the user.
-Taking a look at the original XML data sent with the POST request shows us that realistically there would be 2 points of injections, the `user` and `pass` field.
+Previous testing shows us that no output is rendered to the webpage

 As we previously tried to authenticate as admin, we were greeted with the error message `Username or password not found!
 Try Harder!`.
 As we can see, we get no output based on our input.
 This means that we can leave out Inband XXE, since that doesn't seem to be possible in this scenario.